 I know I’ve written a bit about Hong Kong, but I haven’t written anything about my time in Tokyo, Japan.
-It’s been 2 months since I got back from the biggest city in Japan (and the world), and I still don’t know how to describe my experience in Tokyo.
+It’s been 2 months since I got back from the biggest city in Japan (and the world).
+I still don’t know how to describe my experience in Tokyo, but I wanna tell you about my experience with Tokyo Greeters.

 Let’s start with the honest truth.
 My start in Tokyo wasn’t the best.
 I got into Haneda Airport in the evening, my phone battery had died (bad move on my part), I was tired, and I got lost taking the subway (Tokyo’s subway/transit system is huge and pretty confusing).
 During my trip it was cold and rainy which put a damper (haha) on a few things I wanted to do.
 Despite the less than ideal start I did find my hotel in Asakusa, and the next morning I went on a tour with Tokyo Greeters.